 Like many Team 17 games, All Terrain Racing’s presentation in terms of graphics and sound is excellent.
 There are 3 main game modes, Arcade, Battle & League.
 Let’s take a look at the Arcade mode first of all.
 You get a choice of 3 stages, Sports, Canyon and Forest.

-Then the forest tracks, these are really where you have to master the game and remember the track layout since there are many obstacles and ice patches that will send you spinning off into the trees!
+Then the forest tracks are where you have to master the game and remember the track layout since there are many obstacles and ice patches that will send you spinning off into the trees!

 All Terrain Racing can be very frustrating, mainly because of the limited amount of tracks you can see, so memorising tracks is crucial if you are going to master the game.